 Figure 1 presents a minimal system containing one single initiator, VciSimpleInitiator, and one single target, VciSimpleTarget.
-The VciSimpleInitiator module behavior is modeled by the SC\THREAD execLoop(), that contains an infinite loop.
+The VciSimpleInitiator module behavior is modeled by the SC_THREAD execLoop(), that contains an infinite loop.
+The call-back function rspReceived() is executed when a VCI response packet is received by the initiator module.

-Unlike the initiator, the target module has a purely reactive behaviour and there is no need to use a SC\THREAD: The target behaviour is entirely described by the call-back function, that is executed in the context of the execLoop() thread when a VCI command packet is received by the target module.
+Unlike the initiator, the target module has a purely reactive behaviour and is therefore modeled as a call-back function.
+In other words, there is no need to use a SC_THREAD : The target behaviour is entirely described by the call-back function cmdReceived(), that is executed when a VCI command packet is received by the target module.